 Please join the Sabin Community Association on Monday, May 14 for its spring annual meeting with guest speaker Scott Burns, as he talks about Portland's geology and Oregon's past and future earthquakes.
 Burns is a professor Emeritus of geology and past chair of the Department of Geology at Portland State University.
 He has been the recipient of a number of awards for outstanding teaching and his work in geology, including the Outstanding Scientist for Oregon for 2014 from the Oregon Academy of Sciences.

-In addition to a lively discussion, SCA invites community members to join us for pizza, snacks, and meeting new neighbors.
+In addition to a lively discussion, SCA invites community members to join us for pizza, snacks, and meeting new neighbors at the Sabin School auditorium (4013 NE 18th Ave).
 Dinner and mingling begins at 6:30 p.m. and the talk begins at 7 p.m.
 SCA Board elections will take place after the talk, at approximately 8:15 p.m., and all are welcome to attend.

 In order to provide sufficient seating and refreshments, please RSVP to the Facebook event.
 No RSVP is required, however, to attend.